-Join Taylor Hokanson for an in-depth discussion in this video Begin the sketch, part of Learn Fusion 360: The Basics.
+Join Taylor Hokanson for an in-depth discussion in this video Begin the sketch, part of Learning Autodesk Fusion 360.

 - [Voiceover] All right, we're finally ready to get started with some actual modeling in Fusion 360.
 And the first thing I want to do is open up my data panel, and open any previously created work.
 So here, you can see, is the first version of the project.
 It has nothing in it in our Projects area, so I'll double-click that to get it loaded.
 Here we are, getting started version one.
 And I love this, that it keeps tracks of the versions for us.
 As we make more versions I'll show you how to navigate through those.
 Okay, now down here in my Projects area, I also see this image that I added from Wikipedia, with the Strandbeest_Leg_Proportions.

 If I double-click on that, it'll bring it up in a 360, which I already have pre-loaded right here.
 And there's a couple things you need to know about this drawing, as we enter into this design.
 So first of all, this area right here, this member, is gonna rotate around this diameter, and that's what drives the entire leg, causing the tip of the leg to move in this fashion. l and a will be the first things that we'll illustrate, because it gives us the distance between these two fixed points.
 So here's the drive, but this is also a fixed point.
 You should also know that these areas, e, d, b, and h, g, i, are rigid triangles, so the members connect together these rigid triangles.